vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Zigbee power strip with 4x outlets (max.
 16A) and 2x USB-A (5V 2.1A).
 <br><br>
 Each outlet and the two USB ports can be controlled independently.
-Cheaper solution than four single smart sockets!
+A cheaper solution than four single smart sockets.

 * Suitable for EU/US/JP
 * With overload protection switch
 * Extension cable 1.5m
 * Manual master switch
-* LED indicate for each socket
+* LED indicator for each socket

 <br>